Yagisan/The-Bustling-Valley/README.md

 ## Overhauls

-**[Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)** is a huge expansion with 24 new NPCs, a new village to the east of Pelican town, new quests and more.
+**[Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)** is a huge expansion with over 50 new NPCs, a new village to the east of Pelican town, new quests and more.

 **[Boarding House and Bus Stop Extension](https://www.nexusmods.com/stardewvalley/mods/4120)** adds a boarding house behind the bus stop with several new NPCs.
 NPCs from other mods can make their homes here.